cthae/Adobe-Launch-Debugger/README.md

 <details>

   <summary>The dev plan and event log:</summary>

+* [ ] Refactor the WebSDK logging to be easier to access.
+Seems like everyone uses the same schema, so no need for a universal solution.
 * [ ] WebSDK syntax is weird for lists.
 Easy to make mistakes.
 Counter-intuitively, it expects an array of objects rather than an array of values.
 Maybe consider checking for it.
 Maybe only in custom logging?
 * [x] Fix the custom logging for the data object.
 Allow full pathing there.
 Something like `data.__adobe.analytics.product`
 * [x] Add tracing for when there's just not enough information on the event type, so Edge drops the event.